devicetree-org/devicetree-specification/source/device-bindings.rst

    ``reg`` and interrupts properties at a minimum.

-3. Use the conventions specified in section FIXME 6 (Device Bindings) if the new device fits into one the ePAPR defined device classes.
+3. Use the conventions specified in section FIXME 6 (Device Bindings) if the new device fits into one the |spec| defined device classes.

 4. Use the miscellaneous property conventions specified in section FIXME 6.1.2, if applicable.